Dolbeault Harmonic $(1,1)$-forms on $4$-dimensional compact quotients of Lie Groups with a left invariant almost Hermitian structure: Preliminaries

 where we denote the four components of $d$ by

 From the relation $d^2=0$, we derive

-We also define the operator $d^c:=-J^{-1}dJ$.
+We also define the operator $d^c:=J^{-1}dJ$.
 It is a straightforward computation to show that

 Let $(M,J)$ be an almost complex manifold.
 If the almost complex structure $J$ is induced from a complex manifold structure on $M$, then $J$ is called integrable.
-Recall that $J$ being integrable is equivalent to the decomposition of the exterior differential as $d=\del+\delbar$.
+Recall that $J$ being integrable is equivalent to the exterior derivative decomposing into $d=\del+\delbar$.

 A Riemannian metric on $M$ for which $J$ is an isometry is called almost Hermitian.
 Let $g$ be an almost Hermitian metric, the $2$-form $\omega$ such that

 is called the fundamental form of $g$.
 We will call $(M,J,\omega)$ an almost Hermitian manifold.
 We denote by $h$ the Hermitian extension of $g$ on the complexified tangent bundle $T_\C M$, and by the same symbol $g$ the $\C$-bilinear symmetric extension of $g$ on $T_\C M$.
 Also denote by the same symbol $\omega$ the $\C$-bilinear extension of the fundamental form $\omega$ of $g$ on $T_\C M$.
 Thanks to the elementary properties of the two extensions $h$ and $g$, we may want to consider $h$ as a Hermitian operator $T^{1,0}M\times T^{1,0}M\to\C$ and $g$ as a $\C$-bilinear operator $T^{1,0}M\times T^{0,1}M\to\C$.
 Recall that it holds $h(u,v)=g(u,\bar{v})$ for all $u,v\in \Gamma(T^{1,0}M)$.